rackerlabs/rackspace-how-to/content/FAWS/migration-faq.md

 Like any beta program, this one is limited in the number of customers it can accommodate.
-Customers who would like take part in the beta program or learn more about it should engage with their account manager who will work the beta program leader to sign you up for the beta migration program.
+Customers who would like take part in the beta program or learn more about it should engage with their account manager who will work with the beta program leader to sign you up for the beta migration program.

 #### What happens beyond the beta program?
 Are you considering a decommission then?